SanderSoulwax/Connect-SDK-Cordova-Plugin/README.md

+#Why
+This is a forked repository of the official Connect SDK Cordova Plugin.
+Made because there was no functionality to beam a cast app and then play a video on that app.

 # Connect SDK Cordova/PhoneGap Plugin

 Connect SDK is an open source framework that unifies device discovery and connectivity by providing one set of methods that work across multiple television platforms and protocols.